-India Post West Bengal GDS 2021: Last day to apply for 2357 vacancies at appost.in
+India Post West Bengal GDS 2021: Last day to register for 2357 vacancies at appost.in

 India Post will conclude the online registration and application process today for the recruitment of Gramin Dak Sevaks (GDS) vacancies in West Bengal circle.

-India Post will conclude the online registration and application process today for the recruitment of Gramin Dak Sevaks (GDS) vacancies in the West Bengal circle.
-Eligible and interested candidates can apply online at the official website appost.in.
+India Post will conclude the online registration process today for the recruitment of Gramin Dak Sevaks (GDS) vacancies in the West Bengal circle.
+Eligible and interested candidates can register online at the official website appost.in.
+Registered candidates will be able to submit their online application forms till August 22.

 The recruitment drive is being conducted to fill a total of 2,357 GDS vacancies in the West Bengal circle 3 of India Post for various posts including Branch Post Master (BPM), Assistant Branch Post Master (ABPM) and Dak Sevak.
 Candidates are advised to download the recruitment notification from the website.